Stevens Institute of Technology: Statistics

 Biography

-Marques Keith Brownlee, also known professionally as MKBHD, is an American YouTuber and professional ultimate frisbee player, best known for his technology-focused videos as well as his podcast Waveform.
-As of December 2023, he has more than 20 million subscribers across all channels and 3.93 billion total video views.
-Vic Gundotra, a former senior vice president of Google, called Brownlee "the best technology reviewer on the planet right now".
-At the 10th Shorty Awards in 2019, he was named "Creator of the Decade" The former name of his YouTube channel is a concatenation of MKB (Brownlee's initials) and HD (for high definition).
-With New York PoNY, he is the 2022 WFDF World Champion in the Open Category for ultimate Frisbee.
+Marques Keith Brownlee, also known professionally as MKBHD, is an American YouTuber, influencer, and professional ultimate frisbee player, best known for his videos reviewing technology devices.
+As of July 2025, he has more than 20 million subscribers across all channels and billions of total video views.
+In 2013, Vic Gundotra, a former senior vice president of Google, called Brownlee "the best technology reviewer on the planet right now".
+At the 10th Shorty Awards in 2018, he was named "Creator of the Decade".
+The username of his YouTube channel is a concatenation of MKB (Brownlee's initials) and HD (for high definition).

 General info